Specs aren’t just documentation

 Spectagon brings peer review to the specs your agents build from.

 We’ve said “docs should live with the code” for decades.
-But Google Docs and wikis were easier to collaborate on, so that’s where specs ended up.
+But collaboration tools like Google Docs and Notion were easier to review in — so that’s where specs ended up.

 GitHub’s review experience was built for code — diffs, line numbers, side-by-side views.